 Police have launched a murder investigation after an 86-year-old woman was killed and her husband, 88, suffered life-threatening injuries.

-The couple have been named as Kenneth and Freda Walker, of Station Road – with neighbours suggesting they may have been attacked during a burglary.
+The couple have been named as Kenneth and Freda Walker, of Station Road in Langwith Junction – with neighbours suggesting they may have been attacked during a burglary.

-“I urge anyone who has any information about the incident to contact the force, in confidence, as a matter of urgency.”
+“I want to appeal to anybody who has any information in relation to this incident to come forward as a matter of urgency.

 “I must confirm that no arrests have been made in this case and this is not a domestic incident.